 Step 1.
-Connect your iPod to a computer with USB cable.
+Connect your iPod to a computer with a USB cable.

 Step 2.
 Launch iTunes on the computer and wait for the iTunes to recognize your iPod.

 Step 3.
 Choose your iPod on iTunes and click Summary > Restore.

 Step 4.
-If the iTunes won't recognize your iPod Touch, put the device in recovery mode while it is connected: press and hold Home key and on/off key until you see the connect to iTunes logo.
+If the iTunes won't recognize your iPod Touch, put the device in recovery mode while it is connected: press and hold the Home key and on/off key until you see the connect to iTunes logo.

 Note: Restoring iPod Touch with iTunes will erase all songs, photos and other data on the iPod device.
 If you don't have a backup, you'll lose all data.

 If iTunes doesn't detect your iPod Touch or you fail to restore iPod Touch with iTunes because of unknown error 3194, 3014, 2003, 1604, etc., you can restore iPod Touch without iTunes by using FonePaw iOS System Recovery.

-iOS System Recovery is a PC/Mac program that can fix iPod Touch that is completely dead or get stuck at black screen, apple logo, frozen screen, boot loop or other system problems.
+iOS System Recovery is a PC/Mac program that can fix iPod Touch that is completely dead or gets stuck at a black screen, Apple logo, frozen screen, boot loop or other system problems.
 It provides two modes to fix iPod Touch that won't turn on: Free Quick Fix to save your device back to normal status without data loss; Standard Mode to restart the iPod without erasing any data and advanced mode if standard mode fails.

 iPod Touch 1st/2rd/3rd/4th/5th/6th generation are supported by iOS System Recovery.
 Follow these simple steps to get your iPod Touch fixed in a few clicks.